 Instructions

-- Mix softened butter, powdered sugar, milk, vanilla extract, and almond extract with a hand mixer.
-Add more milk until it’s the desired consistency.
-Add food coloring (optional)
+- Mix softened butter, powdered sugar, milk,ย vanilla extract, andย almond extract with a hand mixer.
+Add more milk until itโs the desired consistency (for spreading, keep it a little thicker; for piping, add more milk to make it thinner).
+Add food coloring, if desired.

 Notes